 Dimensions (hwd) 16.8 x 6.2 x 6cm

 You could, but it wouldn’t be the best use of the Roam.
-There is no physical audio connection, let alone HDMI, so you’d be connecting via Bluetooth.
+There is no physical audio connection, let alone HDMI, so you’d be connecting it to your TV via Bluetooth.
 That wouldn’t be the end of the world, as the Roam boasts Bluetooth 5.0, but you aren’t going to get anything approaching the sound or features of a dedicated soundbar such as the Beam or Arc.

 Can I pair two Roam speakers in stereo?

 You can, but only via wi-fi and the Sonos app; this can’t be done using only Bluetooth.
 That isn’t the end of the world if you want to do so outside, but it does make things a bit more difficult enjoying a proper stereo mix out in the wilderness.

 While placing two Roam speakers near the house might work when you’re in the garden, further afield you’ll need to set up a wi-fi network perhaps using a second phone or tablet.
 You can’t use the same device to work the control app and provide the wi-fi hotspot, so it does start getting fairly convoluted, but it is possible if you’re desperate open-air stereo.

 How does the Roam work with other wireless speakers?

 As we’ve said, if you aren’t already invested in the Sonos multi-room family then you might be better off looking elsewhere for your portable wireless speaker needs.

 However, the Roam’s Apple AirPlay 2 compatibility means you could also set up a multi-room system with speakers from other manufacturers that way.
 Otherwise, you’ll need a linking device that will communicate with the Roam via Bluetooth.